dxw/RubbishThorClone/README.md

 };
 ```

-For each command you want to define, you need to add a definition and a callback.
+For each subcommand you want to define, you need to add a definition and a callback.
 Definitions go in a method called commands.
-Callbacks should be public methods on your class:
+Callbacks should be public methods on your class, with the same name as the subcommand:

 ```php
 class HelloWorld extends RubbishThorClone {